 I learned a lot from users during the interview process.
 The most important request is to be able to control the referral process.
 For example, let job seekers know if I open a referral or not, what type of position I would be willing to refer, etc. So, I reimagine a referral setting to make users fully control the referral process.

-Still, Mark, if he wants to change the referral setting, he can make change easily at his profile setting.
+Still, Mark, if he wants to change the referral setting, can make changes easily at his profile setting.
 He can add the specific job title he wants to refer to; he can choose who he wants to refer to.
 He can also customize the refer question for the job seeker to know more about their experience.
-All of this change is to make sure the quality referral.
+All of this change is to make sure of the quality referral.